f4exb/sdrangel/plugins/samplesource/kiwisdr/readme.md

 <h2>Introduction</h2>

 This plugin is designed to enable connection to publicly available [KiwiSDR](http://kiwisdr.com/) receivers.
-A list of on-line receiver is available [here](https://sdr.hu/?q=kiwisdr)
+A list of on-line receivers is available [here](https://sdr.hu/?q=kiwisdr)

 <h2>Interface</h2>